Venadu kingdom: Legacy

 Marthanda Varma (r.
 1729–1758) of the Trippappoor lineage is widely regarded by historians as "the Maker of Travancore".
-By the close of his reign, Travancore (Tiruvitamkur or Tiruvitamcode) had emerged as one of the earliest modernised states in southern India.
+By the close of his reign, Travancore (from "Tiruvitamkur" or "Tiruvitamcode"; near Kalkulam) had emerged as one of the earliest modernised states in southern India.

 Marthanda Varma is widely credited with several major achievements.
 He successfully developed the centralised state of Travancore, primarily by dismantling the existing feudal relations.
 He subdued the powerful Nair nobles and other "hostile elements" in Travancore, organized a standing army, and defeated most of the chiefdoms in central and southern Kerala.
-He also entered into strategic alliances with European powers and promoted Kerala merchants—particularly the Syrian Christians—in place of European traders.
+He also entered into strategic alliances with European powers and promoted Kerala merchants — particularly the Syrian Christians — in place of European traders.

+Economy

+The rulers of Venadu, whose traditional capital was the port city of Kollam (formerly Quilon), derived their primary economic base from the Indian Ocean spice trade and from the exchange of other commodities with merchants from the Middle East and East Asia, including China.
+The Venetian traveler Marco Polo (1254 –1324) is said to have visited Kollam, which at the time was a major center of commerce and trade with both East Asia and the Middle East.
+The affluence of the port of Kollam is well attested in the accounts of travellers such as Benjamin, al-Qazvini, and others.
+European navigators began arriving on the southern Malabar Coast in the early 16th century CE, primarily drawn by the lucrative trade in Indian spices such as black pepper.

+Ma Huan's mention (15th century CE) of the Venadu ruler's coinage indicates the possession of minting privileges, a key indicator of sovereign political power.
+Venadu exercised control over a certain extent of hinterland agrarian territory, which also constituted an important component of the state's resource base.
+Revenues were derived from land dues collected from landlords, known as "komuraipadu", as well as from taxes on traded commodities, tolls levied along commercial routes, and other customary dues.